xumones/HTML-programming/README.md

-# JS-programming and HTML-programming
+# JS-HTML-CSS programming
-repository for education about HTML language
+repository for education about JS-HTML-CSS language